-- 27. The successful conduct of elections has marked the conclusion of the third phase of peace implementation.
-We are now entering the fourth, and most sensitive, phase, which includes primarily the setting up of common institutions of Bosnia and Herzegovina and will eventually bring us to the conclusion of the year-long mandates of the implementation agencies.
-It is during this phase that the future destiny of Bosnia and Herzegovina will be defined either it survives as a single State consisting of two entities, or goes down the road of partition with dire consequences for the whole region. - 28.
-Using the final authority of the High Representative in theatre in civilian implementation of the Peace Agreement, as stipulated in Annex 10 of the Peace Agreement and further described in the Geneva Agreed Measures of 14 August, immediately after the preliminary election results were announced, I publicly announced on 19 September transitional arrangements designed to stimulate the formation of the common institutions and to avoid the creation of a power vacuum as well as any ambiguity concerning the continuity of the State of Bosnia and Herzegovina.
+- the final authority 28.
+Using of the High Representative in theatre in civilian implementation of the Peace Agreement, as stipulated in Annex 10 of the Peace Agreement and further described in the Geneva Agreed Measures of 14 August, immediately after the preliminary election results were announced, I publicly 19 September transitional announced on arrangements designed to stimulate the formation of the common institutions and to avoid the creation of a power vacuum as well as any ambiguity concerning the continuity of the State of Bosnia and Herzegovina.
 Under these arrangements, from the moment the newly elected Presidency of Bosnia and Herzegovina assumes office upon the certification of election results, all existing governmental bodies within the territory of Bosnia and Herzegovina will perform their functions on a caretaker basis until they are replaced by new bodies. - 29.
 Pending the proclamation of the final results of the voting, I have already had meetings with the members of the newly elected Presidency.
-With the results now certified, it is my

-- intention to have the first official meeting of the Presidency convened as soon as possible.
+With the results now certified, it is my intention to have the first official meeting of the Presidency convened as soon as possible.
 I will then help convene the inaugural session of the House of Representatives, to be held jointly with the Presidency. - 30.
 In order to facilitate the proper initial functioning of the common institutions, my Office, in collaboration with a number of international organizations, is preparing a quick start package comprising the minimal legislative basis for the Government of Bosnia and Herzegovina to operate.
-It will include, inter alia, laws covering foreign economic relations, citizenship and passport regulations, setting up of the Central Bank of Bosnia and Herzegovina, duration of the parliamentary mandate, immunity and Presidency succession, as well as air traffic regulations and a draft budget for 1997. - 31.
-The process of adapting the constitutions of the Federation of Bosnia and Herzegovina and the Republika Srpska to the provisions of the Constitution of Bosnia and Herzegovina has now almost been completed.
+It will include, inter alia, laws covering foreign economic relations, citizenship and passport regulations, setting up of the Central Bank of Bosnia and Herzegovina, duration of the parliamentary mandate, immunity and Presidency succession, as well as air traffic regulations and a draft budget for 1997.

+- 31. The process of adapting the constitutions of the Federation of Bosnia and Herzegovina and the Republika Srpska to the provisions of the Constitution of Bosnia and Herzegovina has now almost been completed.
 The Venice Commission of the Council of Europe has been studying the constitutional amendments made by the entities so far and recommended the further steps that were necessary.
 At my request, further consultations between members of the Venice Commission and representatives of both entities took place in Sarajevo at the end of August and proposals for amendments were made in order to enable the entities to adopt the necessary amendments before the September elections. - 32.
 Although the Federation Assembly has not so far been able to adopt the proposals of the experts, the necessary changes must be made as soon as the new Federation Assembly is convened.
 Shortly before the September elections the Republika Srpska Assembly adopted a considerable number of constitutional amendments on the basis of the recommendations made by the Venice Commission.
 Although most of the provisions incompatible with the Constitution of Bosnia and Herzegovina have now been deleted or amended, there are still a few changes to be made in cases where the Republika Srpska Assembly did not follow the recommendations of the experts.
 If the Federation and Republika Srpska Assemblies do not implement the remaining proposals of the Venice Commission, the Constitutional Court of Bosnia and Herzegovina will have to decide whether the constitutional provisions in question are consistent with the Constitution of Bosnia and Herzegovina.